A toxicologist explains the health risks of being exposed to wildfire smoke

 As an environmental toxicologist, I study the effects of wildfire smoke and how they differ from other sources of air pollution.
 We know that breathing wildfire smoke can be harmful.
 Less clear is what the worsening wildfire landscape will mean for public health in the future, but research is raising red flags.

-In parts of the West, wildfire smoke now makes up nearly half the air pollution measured annually.
-A new study by the California Air Resources Board found another threat: high levels of lead and other metals turned up in smoke from the 2018 Camp Fire, which destroyed the town of Paradise.
+In parts of the west, wildfire smoke now makes up nearly half the air pollution measured annually.
+A new study by the California Air Resources Board found another threat: High levels of lead and other metals turned up in smoke from the 2018 Camp Fire, which destroyed the town of Paradise.
 The findings suggest smoke from fires that reach communities could be even more dangerous than originally thought because of the building materials that burn.

-Here’s a closer look at what makes up wildfire smoke and what you can do to protect yourself and your family.
+Here’s a closer look at what makes up wildfire smoke, and what you can do to protect yourself and your family.

 What’s in wildfire smoke?